gvwilson/thirdbit/src/fiction/in-heck/index.md

 "What?"

 "Are your auditory processors as defective as your reasoning?
-This one will stay here and deal with Central.
+This one will stand here.
-You will enter the laboratory and distract them."
+You will enter the laboratory."

-"Deal with Central?
+Gumption crossed his arms and glared at the bot.
-How are you going to do that?"
+"And why would *this one* do that?"

-Gumption demanded.
+"To distract them, of course.

-"This one has been preparing for this moment for a very long time," Patient said, and for a moment Gumption heard echoes of years of silent, lonely struggle and preparation.
+This one has been preparing for this moment for a very long time," Patient said, and for a moment Gumption heard echoes of years of silent, lonely struggle and preparation.